Skip to main content Skip to navigation

 Students who indicate an interest in History and have a 2.5 GPA or above may be admitted to the major.
 Students majoring in history with an option in pre-law should have a strong and broad high school background in humanities, social science, and languages.

-Bachelor of Arts in History with Option in Pre-Law (63 hours)
+Bachelor of Arts in History with Option in Pre-Law (66 credits)

-At least 21 of the 36 hours in history courses must be at the 300 and 400 level.
+At least 21 of the 36 credits in history courses must be at the 300 and 400 level.

 Pre-Law Option: 30 credits – may double as UCORE